© All Rights Reserved amanecer

 Bread has a special significance for Croatians, and is considered a gift from God.
-Never toss a piece of bread anywhere in Croatia, since this is likely to offend the locals.

 Besides hotels, the most widespread type of accommodation in Croatia is the "private accommodation".
 It consists of self catering apartments or rooms in private houses.
 Owners are mostly local families and the units they rent are part of their house.
 By choosing private accommodation in Croatia, you can get great value for money and usually along the coast they come with a great view as well.
 It's best to rent a car though if you want this kind of accommodation as some homes are located far away from the main drag.

 Croatia has a few distinctive local drinks.
 One of the most famous is Cedevita, which is a vitamin drink made from powder.
 Another is Traubisoda, a bubbly grape drink.
 Some beverages are prepared with aspartame and other artificial sweeteners, so be aware that these contain harmful chemicals.